evansde77/cirrus/README.md

 1. new - Creates a new feature branch, optionally pushing the new branch upstream following a git-flow style workflow
 2. pull-request - Creates a new Pull Request in github requesting to merge the current feature branch with the develop branch, specifying the title, body and list of people to tag in the PR.
+3. pr - shorthand for pull-request
+4. list - lists all open unmerged feature branches in the repo

 Usage:
 ```bash